4/24/2025

 President and Chief Executive Officer, CACI International

-and medium-term.
-Yeah, Gavin, we also looked at, you know, is, to your question, is there something we can learn from beating news versus where it competes?
+Yeah, Gavin, we also looked at, you know, to your question, is there something we can learn from being news versus where it competes?
 And oddly enough, both of them are pretty much on the same timeline, the same percentage of jobs do award on time and some deliver late.
-On contract growth, clearly it's much more predictable.
-We already have all the means, we have the contractual language in place.
+On-contract growth clearly is much more predictable.
+We already have all the means.
+We have the contractual language in place.
 The customer's timeline is really just finding additional funding and putting that on contract.
 But, you know, there's nothing there that we, you know, we like to call it lumpy because we don't have a better forecasting metric, frankly, as to how these things get awarded.
-What is important though, as I shared earlier, is that we're not living hand to mouth.
+What is important, though, as I shared earlier, is that we're not living hand to mouth.
 We don't need to win a $200 million job before April 30th to meet the end of the year revenue numbers.
-And that's really a function of a multi-year strategic move for us.
+And that's really a function of a, you know, multi-year strategic move for GCI.
 Thanks, Gavin.

 speaker